PhamMinhThuan/K_Means_clustering/README.md

-# KNN_clustering
+# KNN CLUSTERING MODEL
+## Project Overview

+* Using Advantureworks DW 2019 dataset, collecting customer feature from this dataset.
-With Advanturework DW 2019 dataset, I want to create a KNN clustering model to define customer segments.
+* Create a KNN clustering model to define customer segments.

+## EDA